sterrevangeest/project-1-1819/README.md

 This application helps a **_family care giver??_** who takes care of someone that suffers from dementia.

-> As a way of helping care for and support people with dementia, music has been shown to often have a dramatic effect.
-Music can soothe, stimulate and bring to mind long-forgotten memories.
+> _"As a way of helping care for and support people with dementia, music has been shown to often have a dramatic effect.
+Music can soothe, stimulate and bring to mind long-forgotten memories."_ [Age Uk](https://www.ageuk.org.uk/information-advice/health-wellbeing/conditions-illnesses/dementia/dementia-and-music/)

-> Age UK.
-(2019, March 5).
-Music and Dementia from [Age Uk](https://www.ageuk.org.uk/information-advice/health-wellbeing/conditions-illnesses/dementia/dementia-and-music/)

 ![screenshot.png](screenshot.png)